NASA-IMPACT/veda-data/README.md

 1. **Stage your files:** Upload files to the staging bucket `s3://veda-data-store-staging` (which you can do with a VEDA JupyterHub account--request access [here](https://nasa-impact.github.io/veda-docs/services/jupyterhub.html)) or a self-hosted bucket in s3 has shared read access to VEDA service.

 2. **Generate STAC metadata in the staging catalog:** Metadata must first be added to the Staging Catalog [staging.openveda.cloud/api/stac](https://staging.openveda.cloud/api/stac).
 You will need to create a dataset config file and submit it to the `/workflows/dataset/publish` endpoint to generate STAC Collection metadata and generate Item records for the files you have uploaded in Step 1.
-See detailed steps for the [dataset submission process](https://nasa-impact.github.io/veda-docs/contributing/dataset-ingestion/) in the contribuing section of [veda-docs](https://nasa-impact.github.io/veda-docs).
+See detailed steps for the [dataset submission process](https://nasa-impact.github.io/veda-docs/contributing/dataset-ingestion/) in the contribuing section of [veda-docs](https://nasa-impact.github.io/veda-docs) where you can also find this full ingestion workflow example [geoglam ingest notebook](https://nasa-impact.github.io/veda-docs/contributing/dataset-ingestion/example-template/example-geoglam-ingest.html)

 3. **Acceptance testing\*:** Perform acceptance testing appropriate for your data. \*In most cases this will be opening a dataset PR in [veda-config](https://github.com/NASA-IMPACT/veda-config) to generate a dashboard preview of the data.
 See [veda-docs/contributing/dashboard-configuration](https://nasa-impact.github.io/veda-docs/contributing/dashboard-configuration/dataset-configuration.html) for instructions on generating a dashboard preview).